 Live music takes to the streets at St. George’s Plaza.
-In partnership with Norwich Arts Centre and Access to Music, we present a magnificent seven stars of the future; the region’s best young bands; recently signed artists; and the best of Access to Music’s SONIC YOUTHS programme.
+In partnership with Norwich Arts Centre and Access to Music, we present a magnificent seven stars of the future; the region’s best young bands; recently signed artists; and the best of Norwich Arts Centre’s SONIC YOUTHS programme.

 SAT 1–7pm.
 Line-up as follows:

 Mopintosh is an up and coming 4-piece of 15-year old musicians, bringing a prog-rock sensibility to their modern self-written repertoire.

 Drawing comparisons to Amy Macdonald, in her short career Bury St Edmunds’ Becca Rose has worked with an eclectic line-up of artists, from Bad Manners to saxophonist Andy Hamilton.

 Finn Doherty is a Norwich based alternative singer, songwriter developing a dynamic and ambitious sound.
 His debut EP, Heritage & Parenting, was launched in March.